marcosbianchi/aws-bootcamp-cruddur-2023/journal/week0.md

 ### Added AWS WAF service

-Frontend served through the CDN is protected by an AWS WAF Web ACL that inspects and manages web requests.
+- As an extra layer of security to protect our application, I integrated CloudFront CDN with an AWS WAF Web ACL that inspects and manages web requests.
 It can block them based on a specified criteria.
+For instance, it can block combinations of HTTP methods that are not supported by CloudFront.

 ### Create EventBridge rule